imantha-das/CRTT/README.md

   * The above stated point applies when casualties are transfered to hospitals.

 **Medical Facilities : Field triage / PMA**
-There are two medical facilites that are setup, one at Sainte Marie (SM-PMA) and other at Vieux Habitants (VH-PMA).
-At PMA casualties will be stabalised to assist casualties suffering from airway (breathing) problems due to thermal inflammation.

   * Performs stabilisation for casualties of trauma scale categories 1,2,3
   * Capacity of casualties that can be treated at one time is decided by the number of medical staff available.
   * If Stabilisation capacity is reached casualties will be added into queue.